 WHAT: Earth Day at the New Orleans Botanical Garden promises to be a great event!
 Celebrate the earth and learn how we can build a healthier relationship with our natural spaces.
 The event will have exhibitors, activities for children, cooking demonstrations, and of course delicious food.
 The event will take place along Victory Avenue on the plaza in front of the Oscar J. Tolmas Center (5 Victory Avenue).

 This celebration promises:

-Local businesses and non-profit organizations that contribute to an environmentally-conscience way of life will have booths and will welcome questions from visitors.
+Local businesses and non-profit organizations that contribute to an environmentally-conscious way of life will have booths and will welcome questions from visitors.
 Whether it is growing food, food preservation, solar energy, natural products, composting, or permaculture, Earth Day will have resources for you.

 -Live acoustic music by The Necessary Gentlemen

 -Food, wine, and beer available for purchase.
 Paradise Beer by Urban South Brewery will be for sale.

-Food Trucks: Crepes a la Carte and La Concinita, will be at the event using compostable materials.
+Food Trucks will be at the event serving food in compostable dishes.
 The public may bring their own refreshments.
 They are encouraged to bring food and drinks in reusable and/or recyclable containers to reduce landfill waste.

 WHEN: Tuesday, April 24, 2018 from 4 pm to 7 pm

-There is free parking available on Park streets and in the parking lot across from the entrance to the Botanical Garden.
+There is free parking available on Park streets and in the parking lot across from the entrance to the New Orleans Botanical Garden.
 We encourage visitors to ride their bike.
 Victory and Dreyfous will be closed before and during the event.

 COST: Free (donations are accepted)